russiantech/my-new-repo/README.md

 # my-new-repo
-Getting started with coding fundamentals.
+Getting started with coding fundamentals, is Awesome at Dunistech Acaddemy.